evhub/coconut/DOCS.md

 ### IPython/ Jupyter Support

-If you prefer [IPython](http://ipython.org/) (the python kernel for the [Jupyter](http://jupyter.org/) framework) to the normal Python shell, Coconut can be used as an IPython extension or Jupyter kernel.
+If you prefer [IPython](http://ipython.org/) (the python kernel for the [Jupyter](http://jupyter.org/) framework) to the normal Python shell, Coconut can be used as a Jupyter kernel or IPython extension.

-#### Extension

-If Coconut is used as an extension, a special magic command will send snippets of code to be evaluated using Coconut instead of IPython, but IPython will still be used as the default.

-The line magic `%load_ext coconut` will load Coconut as an extension, providing the `%coconut` and `%%coconut` magics and adding Coconut built-ins.
-The `%coconut` line magic will run a line of Coconut with default parameters, and the `%%coconut` block magic will take command-line arguments on the first line, and run any Coconut code provided in the rest of the cell with those parameters.

 #### Kernel

 If Coconut is used as a kernel, all code in the console or notebook will be sent directly to Coconut instead of Python to be evaluated.
+Otherwise, the Coconut kernel behaves exactly like the IPython kernel, including support for `%magic` commands.

 The command `coconut --jupyter notebook` (or `coconut --ipython notebook`) will launch an IPython/ Jupyter notebook using Coconut as the kernel and the command `coconut --jupyter console` (or `coconut --ipython console`) will launch an IPython/ Jupyter console using Coconut as the kernel.
 Additionally, the command `coconut --jupyter` (or `coconut --ipython`) will add Coconut as a language option inside of all IPython/ Jupyter notebooks, even those not launched with Coconut.
 This command may need to be re-run when a new version of Coconut is installed.

+#### Extension

+If Coconut is used as an extension, a special magic command will send snippets of code to be evaluated using Coconut instead of IPython, but IPython will still be used as the default.

+The line magic `%load_ext coconut` will load Coconut as an extension, providing the `%coconut` and `%%coconut` magics and adding Coconut built-ins.
+The `%coconut` line magic will run a line of Coconut with default parameters, and the `%%coconut` block magic will take command-line arguments on the first line, and run any Coconut code provided in the rest of the cell with those parameters.

 ### MyPy Integration